NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 .. figure:: ../graphics/ngraph-ecosystem.png
    :width: 585px

-nGraph currently supports :doc:`three of the most popular <framework-integration-guides>` frameworks for :abbr:`Deep Learning (DL)` models. through what we call a :term:`bridge` that can be integrated during the framework's build time.
+nGraph currently supports :doc:`three of the most popular <../framework-integration-guides>` frameworks for :abbr:`Deep Learning (DL)` models. through what we call a :term:`bridge` that can be integrated during the framework's build time.
-For developers working with other frameworks (even those not listed above), we've created a :doc:`howto/index` guide so you can teach yourself how to create bridge code that can be used to :doc:`howto/execute`.
+For developers working with other frameworks (even those not listed above), we've created a :doc:`../howto/index` guide so you can learn how to create custom bridge code that can be used to :doc:`../howto/execute` a training model.

 With nGraph, data scientists can focus on data science rather than worrying about how to adapt models to train and run efficiently on different devices.
 We've recently added initial support for the `ONNX`_ format.
-Developers who already have a "trained" model can use nGraph to bypass a lot of the framework-based complexity and :doc:`howto/import` to test or run it on targeted and efficient backends with our user-friendly ``ngraph_api``.
+Developers who already have a "trained" model can use nGraph to bypass a lot of the framework-based complexity and :doc:`../howto/import` to test or run it on targeted and efficient backends with our user-friendly ``ngraph_api``.

 Supported platforms